Maple syrup and more

 Harvesting maple sap

-I had visited and guided other maple syrup farms before, but never at harvest time.
+I had visited and attended guided tours on other maple syrup farms before, but never at harvest time.
 I knew the method of extracting sap from the tree.
 To do this, you drill a hole in the trunk and put a metal valve into it.
 The farmer hangs a bucket on it to collect the juice.
 He then laboriously collects the juice in vats or barrels.
-Horse-drawn vehicles transport them to the sugar refuge via mud paths.
+Horse-drawn vehicles transport them to the sugar shack via mud paths.
 A strenuous job for which you really have to enjoy eating the maple syrup in order to take it upon yourself.

 Today's harvesting methods